Bills Digest No. 18, 2024-25

 • introducing a new ‘reporting group’ structure, which creates mandatory obligations and enhanced liability for lead entities in reporting groups

-• regulating the treatment of AML/CTF information subject to legal professional privilege (LPP), including by requiring reporting entities to set out claims for LPP in a new LPP form
+• regulating the treatment of AML/CTF information subject to legal privilege, including by requiring reporting entities to set out privilege claims in a new form

 • amending the ‘tipping off offence’, and updating authorised entities who can disclose AUSTRAC information to foreign governments and agencies